garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 ### __piccolo_pre_switch()

 ### piccolo_sleep()

+## Thread mode and Handler mode
+When the processor is running a program it can be either in Thread mode or Handler mode.
+Thread mode and Handler mode are almost completely the same.
+The only difference is that Thread mode uses (if desired) the Process Stack Pointer (PSP) rather than the Main Stack Pointer (MSP).

+After reset, the processor is in Thread mode.

 ## Context Switching
 The Cortex-M0 and Cortex-M0+ processors (also applicable to Cortex-M3/M4/M7) have two Stack Pointers (SPs).